TannerBarcelos/TannerBarcelos/README.md

 I'm a Full Stack Software Engineer working at [Visa](https://visa.com) building Visa's next generation Data & AI Platform.

-I am passionate about Web Development and Big Data.
-My primary goal is to bridge the gap between complex data and end users by creating interactive web experiences that make information accessible and engaging.
+I am passionate about Data and the Web.
+I am focused on bridging the gap between complex data and end users by creating interactive web experiences that make information accessible and engaging.

 Throughout my career, I have honed my skills in both front-end and back-end development, allowing me to tackle a wide range of projects and deliver comprehensive solutions.
 I thrive on the challenge of transforming intricate data sets into user-friendly interfaces that empower individuals to make informed decisions and gain valuable insights.